 - Fred Craig, CEO of PLTP, told the committee that design work for the light-rail system is 85% complete and that progress on both construction and vehicle production is at about 10% done.
 Despite delays, Craig said PLTP is still trying to find areas in the schedule that can be tightened in order to meet the state’s opening date goal of late 2022.

-PLTP’s estimate of $300 in cost overruns is a significant increase from previous projections of $215 million, which The Post reported in January.
+PLTP’s estimate of $300 million in cost overruns is a significant increase from previous projections of $215 million, which The Post reported in January.

 Earlier this month, the same federal judge who revoked the project’s approvals back in 2016, an action which led to a year-long court battle and put the light-rail line’s federal funding in jeopardy, dismissed a lawsuit filed by a few individuals and advocacy group Friends of the Capital Crescent Trail against state and federal transportation officials.
 This is the same group behind the first legal action.
 However, there is still a third lawsuit against the project outstanding.